elunico/TuringMachine/README.md

 #### tape.json
 Since Turing machines have infinite tape but computers and people do not have infinite memory, the tape JSON file contains a part of the tape that the machine will use.
-It is a JSON file with a list of String values take from the set {"1", "0", " "}.
+It is a JSON file with a list of String values take from an arbitrary set.
 Your tape JSON file can be as long your computer can handle and you can conceive of.
 You will have the option, when running the machine, to being the simulation at any index you choose (indices are 0-based) so you may choose to start in the middle of the tape.
 Note that there are two possible behaviors that will be taken, in the event you "run out of tape".
 See below for more.